rzmobiledev/one_secure/README.md

 - `HOST='localhost'`
 - `COOKIE_DOMAIN='localhost'`

-Next do the same with `env.frontend` file, copy and paste to `frontend` folder and rename it to `.env` file and change:
+Next do the same with `env.frontend` file, copy and paste to `frontend` folder and rename it to `.env` file and change it to:
 ```bash
 VITE_API_BASE_URL='http://localhost:5000/api/v1'
 ```